SteveJustin1963/tec-MINT/MINT2 MANUAL sj ver.md

 This program places 5 and 4 on the stack and runs the operator `*` which multiplies them together.
-If multiplications result in a value greater than #FFFF, the `overflow` of the last multiplication operation is available in the /r system variable. ( not in /c, thats for + and - )
+If multiplications result in a value greater than #FFFF, the `overflow` of the last multiplication operation is available in the /r system variable. ( not in /c, that's for + and - )

 ```